in Western North Carolina

 Differences in health outcomes across social groups, economic status, and racial/ethnic identity are closely linked with disparities in social determinants of health, which disproportionately burden individuals and communities who experience systemic disadvantage and/ or discrimination.
 See our data story on the social determinants of health to learn more about how the conditions in which people are born, live, work, play, learn, worship, and age can influence their ability to achieve good health for themselves and their families.

-The percentage of adults who smoke cigarettes in WNC is similar or slightly higher than the percentage of adults who smoke cigarettes in North Carolina and the United States in 2012, 2015, and 2018.
+The percentage of adults who smoke cigarettes in WNC is similar or slightly higher than the percentage of adults who smoke cigarettes in North Carolina and the US in 2012, 2015, and 2018.

 The percentage of adults in WNC currently using vaping products (such as e-cigarettes) has risen from 6.6% to 7.2% from 2015-2018.
 More adults in WNC use vaping products than North Carolina (4.4%) and the United States (3.8%) in 2018.